Chinese Scientists Estimate Changes Of Lake Water Storage On Qinghai-Tibet Plateau - UrduPoint

 Chinese Scientists Estimate Changes Of Lake Water Storage On Qinghai-Tibet Plateau

-BEIJING, May 4 (UrduPoint / Pakistan Point News - 4th May, 2023 ) --:A research team led by the Institute of Atmospheric Physics (IAP) under the Chinese academy of Sciences has estimated the changes of lake water storage (LWS) volume on the Qinghai-Tibet Plateau.
+BEIJING, May 5 (UrduPoint / Pakistan Point News - 5th May, 2023 ) :A research team led by the Institute of Atmospheric Physics (IAP) under the Chinese academy of Sciences has estimated the changes of lake water storage (LWS) volume on the Qinghai-Tibet Plateau.

 The results of the research have been published in the journal Science Bulletin.